Digi92/mosparo-powermail/Documentation/HowToUse.rst

 How to use
 =============

-This section explains how to use the mosparo form field type a :doc:`Powermail form <in2code/powermail:ForEditors/AddNewForms#add-a-new-form>`.
+This section explains how to use the mosparo form field type a `Powermail form <https://docs.typo3.org/permalink/in2code-powermail:ForEditors/AddNewForms#add-a-new-form>`__.

 #.
-Create or edit a :doc:`form <in2code/powermail:ForEditors/AddNewForms#add-a-new-form>`.
+Create or edit a `form <https://docs.typo3.org/permalink/in2code-powermail:ForEditors/AddNewForms#add-a-new-form>`__.
 #.
 Add a new field and set its type to "mosparo".
 #.
 Set the title of the field to "mosparo"